 The Hampshire Parish of Sopley is located in the far south west corner of the county, bounded on its western edge by the River Avon (which forms the County boundary with Dorset) and by the Parishes of Burton, Bransgore and Burley to the South, East and North respectively.
-It embraces the village of Sopley and the hamlets of Shirley, Avon, and Ripley.
-With fewer than 300 dwellings, it is a beautifully rural area characterised by narrow lanes and footpaths affording glimpses of farmland, flood plain, and open forest.
+It embraces the village of Sopley and the hamlets of Shirley, Avon, Ripley and Thorny Hill.
+With fewer than 300 dwellings until recently, it is a beautifully rural area characterised by narrow lanes and footpaths affording glimpses of farmland, flood plain, and open forest.

 There are many thatched cottages in the area.
 Some timber-framed buildings have survived but most have been replaced with orange-red brick – mainly in Flemish bond.

 A small stream bisects the village of Sopley, passing besides The Woolpack Inn before joining the Avon south of the St Michael’s Church.
 Whilst the northern end of the village has seen some modern development, the village centre retains much of its 19th century charm where a one-way system helps the narrow lanes cope with the sometimes-heavy flow of traffic between Ringwood and Christchurch.